TreeScaper/TreeScaper.github.io/_posts/2021-05-20-CRA-tutorial.md

 ##### 5. Open CloudForest
 CloudForest runs as a web server within the Galaxy Framework. ~20 seconds after the installation command finsihes, navigate to http://localhost:8080 within your browser to access CloudForest.

-***NOTE:The remaining steps of the tutorial will carry out a sample analysis to conduct bootstrapping via IQTree for a set of alingments.
+***NOTE:The remaining steps of the tutorial will carry out a sample analysis to conduct bootstrapping via IQTree for a set of alignments.
 To follow along, download the data [here](https://github.com/TreeScaper/TreeScaper.github.io/blob/master/sample_data/singhal_full.tgz)***

 ##### 6. Upload Data
 The lefthand side of the Galaxy interface is the Tool Panel.
 After you download and decompress the sample data, follow these steps to upload the individual alignments: